Engulfed By Struggles, Ty Lue Reveals Cavs Lineup Changes Are Lurking

 The lineup swapping is somewhat curious by virtue of a point Bleacher Report’s Rob Goldberg alludes to.
 Goldberg understands that outside of Isaiah Thomas, LeBron James, Love, Jae Crowder, and JR Smith have been starters most of the time this year.

 In spite of that, the Cavs’ bench is pretty deep.
 Their bench is one, too, that has a luxury most teams cannot boast.
-That aforesaid luxury is having guys who have been starters in the past.
+That luxury is having guys who have been starters in the past.
 Center Tristan Thompson and multiple time All-Star Dwyane Wade are merely a couple such players worth mentioning.

 The consistent losing has also led many to believe that a potential trade is lurking.
 With the trade deadline being a mere couple weeks away, such a suggestion is by no means outlandish.